truemagic-coder/solana-agent/docs/index.rst

       },
       "tools": {
          "search_internet": {
-               "api_key": "your-perplexity-api-key",
+            "api_key": "your-api-key", # Required - either a Perplexity or OpenAI API key "provider": "perplexity", # Optional, defaults to perplexity - can also be openai (lowercase) },
       },
-      },
       "agents": [
          {
             "name": "research_specialist",
             "instructions": "You are an expert researcher who synthesizes complex information clearly.
 You use your search_internet tool to get the latest information.", "specialization": "Research and knowledge synthesis",
             "tools": ["search_internet"],
          },
          {
             "name": "customer_support",
             "instructions": "You provide friendly, helpful customer support responses.", "specialization": "Customer inquiries",
          }
       ],
    }

    solana_agent = SolanaAgent(config=config)

-   async for response in solana_agent.process("user123", "What are the latest AI developments?", internet_search=False):
+   async for response in solana_agent.process("user123", "What are the latest AI developments?"):
       print(response, end="")